 Quickly sear the chorizo slices for about a minute to bring out their flavors.
 Once lightly browned, transfer to a plate.

-Add more oil if needed and reduce to medium heat.
-Sauté the onion and garlic until softened.
+Add a bit more oil if it's needed and turn the heat down to medium.
+Then sauté the onion and garlic until they're nice and soft.

-Add the tomato paste and cook until it caramelizes and turns darker, for a richer and more flavorful dish.
+Add the tomato paste and cook until it caramelizes and turns darker, which will make your dish richer and more flavorful.

 Pour in 2½ to 3 cups of water, depending on how thick or soupy you prefer the stew.
-Add the bay leaves, chicken base or bouillon, fish sauce, sugar, and some ground pepper.
+Add 2 bay leaves, 2 teaspoons chicken base or bouillon, 1 tablespoon fish sauce, 1 tablespoon sugar, and some ground pepper.

-Once the mixture is boiling, add the chicken back into the pot.
-Cover and let it simmer over medium heat for 30 minutes or until tender.
+Once it starts boiling, add the chicken back into the pot.
+Cover it and let it simmer on medium heat for about 30 minutes, or until the chicken is tender.

-Add the chorizo, carrots, and chickpeas.
-Let them cook for another 10 minutes or until the carrots are tender.
+Add the chorizo, carrots, and chickpeas to the pot.
+Let everything cook together for about 10 minutes, or until the carrots are tender.

-Add the bananas, yardlong beans, bok choy, and cabbage.
-Cover and cook for 5 minutes to allow them to soften slightly.
-Taste and adjust as necessary.
-Turn off the heat.
+Toss in the bananas, yardlong beans, bok choy, and cabbage.
+Cover the pot and cook everything for about 5 minutes, just until the veggies start to soften.
+Give it a taste and adjust the seasoning if needed, then turn off the heat.

 Serve your Chicken Pochero with steamed rice and enjoy!
 Store the leftovers in an airtight container for 3-4 days in the refrigerator, or freeze to extend their shelf life.